 Shipping Company VIP Pass

-- Free conference registration for qualifying vessel operators (includes ship owners, ship managers, ship builders, ports & terminals, and other selected industry stakeholders - subject to confirmation by the organisers).
+- Free conference registration for qualifying vessel operators (includes ship owners, ship managers, ship builders, ports & terminals, and selected stakeholders - subject to confirmation by the organisers).

 Conference Delegate Pass

-- Delegate pass for admission to all conference sessions, and the evening Networking Party. (*Discounts are available for multiple delegate bookings)
+- Delegate pass for admission to all conference sessions, and the evening Networking Party.
+Early-bird discount price expires 10 April 2023 (*Further Discounts are available for multiple delegate bookings).